Modern Spanish Revival Home in Palm Springs: Inside & Out

 During the 20th century, there was an architectural stylistic movement based on the Spanish colonization of the Americas.
 Areas like California and Florida adopted this style which hit its peak popularity between 1915 and 1931.
 The overall rustic design is derived from a combination of styles, including California’s Mission Revival, Spanish Baroque, classic Spanish Colonial, Moorish Revival, & Mexican Churrigueresque architecture.

-Some of the most common architectural features which you’ll see in this modern Spanish Revival home include:
+Some of the most common architectural features that you’ll see in this modern Spanish Revival home include:

 While scrolling through pictures of this modern Spanish Revival home, find modern features like mixed metallic hardware and finishes, industrial appliances, and chic artisan textiles and artwork.